cloudmesh-community/sp19-222-90/project-report/report.md

 :wave: cite that REST figure I can show you how if you point me toward the ref

+:wave: lets type the equation out and crop it out of the figure.
+I can showcase this for you if you prefer otherwise look at your classmates papers to see syntax

 :wave: a few more sentences about the measurables within the data set, why does 40 time matter, bench press?

 :question: ^ fixed?